Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 :menuselection:`Browse Applications --> Utility --> Lumina Screenshot`,
-right-click the desktop and select :menuselection:`Applications --> Utility --> Lumina Screenshot`, type :command:`lumina-screenshot` from a terminal window, or press the :kbd:`Print Screen` button.
+right-click the desktop and select :menuselection:`Applications --> Utility --> Lumina Screenshot`, type :command:`lumina-screenshot` from a terminal window, or press :kbd:`Print Screen`.

-On the "New Screenshot" tab, seen here in :numref:`Figure %s: New Screenshot Tab <lumina25>`, you can adjust the following settings to fine-tune the screenshot:
+On the "New Screenshot" tab, seen here in :numref:`Figure %s: New Screenshot Tab <lumina25>`, you can adjust the following settings to fine tune the screenshot:

 .. _lumina25: